zzzprojects/Eval-SQL.NET/README.md

 Commercial License | No | Yes
 Support & Upgrades (1 year) | No | Yes
 Learn more about the **[PRO Version](http://eval-sql.net/#pro)**

+Every month, a **[FREE trial](https://github.com/zzzprojects/Eval-SQL.NET/releases)** of the PRO version is available to let you evaluate all its features without limitations.

 ## Contributing
 _You received support from us and/or the FREE version helped you?_